prod-feng/Luste-KMOD-2.12.9-with-ZFS-0.7.13-on-Centos-7.9/README.md

 # Solution 1:

-The only option seems is NOT to generat these ksym module requirements at all(risky!).
+For the Lustre packages, one option seems is NOT to generat these ksym module requirements at all(risky!).

-One way is to comment line 106 to 107 of file : /usr/lib/rpm/redhat/find-requires.ksyms
+## A) Comment line 106 and 107 of file : /usr/lib/rpm/redhat/find-requires.ksyms

  ```text
  /usr/lib/rpm/redhat/find-requires.ksyms